H3LLJOY/TestRunForMultiThreading/README.md

         Jinna.start();
     }
 }
-Explanation
+#Explanation
-This program defines two main classes, Cooker and RobotArm, each implementing the Runnable interface to enable multi-threading.
+--This program defines two main classes, Cooker and RobotArm, each implementing the Runnable interface to enable multi-threading.

-Cooker Class
+#Cooker Class
-The Cooker class simulates the process of creating popcorn bags.
+--The Cooker class simulates the process of creating popcorn bags.
 The run method in this class:

-Uses a while (true) loop to continuously create popcorn bags.
+--Uses a while (true) loop to continuously create popcorn bags.
-Checks if the outputBin queue has reached its maximum capacity (max_size).
+--Checks if the outputBin queue has reached its maximum capacity (max_size).
-If the queue is full, it waits until notified by the RobotArm thread.
+--If the queue is full, it waits until notified by the RobotArm thread.
-Adds a new PopCornBag to the outputBin and notifies all waiting threads.
+--Adds a new PopCornBag to the outputBin and notifies all waiting threads.
-RobotArm Class
+#RobotArm Class
-The RobotArm class simulates the process of removing popcorn bags from the outputBin.
+--The RobotArm class simulates the process of removing popcorn bags from the outputBin.
 The run method in this class:

-Uses a while (true) loop to continuously remove popcorn bags.
+--Uses a while (true) loop to continuously remove popcorn bags.
-Checks if the outputBin queue is empty.
+--Checks if the outputBin queue is empty.
-If the queue is empty, it waits until notified by the Cooker threads.
+--If the queue is empty, it waits until notified by the Cooker threads.
-Removes a PopCornBag from the outputBin and notifies all waiting threads. main Method
+--Removes a PopCornBag from the outputBin and notifies all waiting threads.
+#main Method
-The main method initializes and starts three threads:
+--The main method initializes and starts three threads:

-Two Cooker threads (Raju and Jinna).
+--Two Cooker threads (Raju and Jinna).
-One RobotArm thread (zx101).
+--One RobotArm thread (zx101).
-These threads run concurrently, simulating the continuous production and removal of popcorn bags in the dispenser.
+--These threads run concurrently, simulating the continuous production and removal of popcorn bags in the dispenser.

-Note
+#Note
-Ensure the PopCornBag class is defined elsewhere in your project, as it is used in the Cooker class but not defined in the provided code.
+--Ensure the PopCornBag class is defined elsewhere in your project, as it is used in the Cooker class but not defined in the provided code.